exwm/yt_clipper/readme.md

   - Add cropping of **alt+Q** captured video frames based on currently selected marker pair's crop.
   - Fix speed adjusted marker pair duration not updating on speed change.
   - Add duration before speed adjustment to marker pair editor.
+  - **NOTICE:** The namespace of the user script was recently changed and you may have two versions of the script installed simultaneously.
+Check your user script extension, and if this is the case, delete the older version.

 - v0.0.79